ARE YOU READY TO collaborate WITH US?

 - Someone who is willing to commit to at least 8 months of supervision

-- An intern who does not want to just settle for an easy supervisor who just signs off on their hours, but is dedicated to being the best counselor that they can be and is willing to be challenged in order to become the best.
-Someone that understands that not all supervision experiences are created equally and that just because something is free does not necessarily mean that the experience will help you reach your full potential.
+- An intern who does not want to settle for an “easy, uninvolved” supervisor who just signs off on their hours need not apply.
+However, the Intern who is dedicated to being the best counselor that they can be and is willing to be challenged in order to become the best should immediately apply.

 - An intern who wants to be well-rounded and able to practice in a variety of settings once they are licensed.